usnistgov/OSCAL/redesign-nist-pages/Consumer.md

-# Consumer Content
+# Consumer Overview & Roadmap

 The consumers include those that implement, review and maintain the security posture of a system.

-A sample of consumers include: operations personnel, security and privacy personnel, auditors/assessors, policy personnel and system owners.